canonical/doc-hub/microstack/review-single-node-quickstart/single-node-quickstart.md

 Access instance with `ssh -i /home/ubuntu/.config/openstack/sunbeam ubuntu@10.20.20.200`
 ```

-Connect to the VM over SSH using the provided command.
-Note that the VM will not be ready instantaneously; waiting time is mostly determined by the cloud's available resources.
+Connect to the VM over SSH using the command provided in the above output.
+Note that the VM will not be ready instantaneously; waiting time is mostly determined by the cloud's available resources:

+    ssh -i /home/ubuntu/.config/openstack/sunbeam ubuntu@10.20.20.200

-## Related howtos
+## Related how-tos

-Now that OpenStack is set up, be sure to check out the following howto guides:
+Now that OpenStack is set up, be sure to check out the following how-to guides:

 * [Accessing the OpenStack dashboard](/t/36232)
 * [Using the OpenStack CLI](/t/36231)